BND Hamburger Icon

 Dan Veltri, co-founder and chief product officer of Weebly, advises limiting your top-level navigation menu to five clearly labeled tabs, with related pages organized under them.
 You should also offer a clear way to get back to the homepage no matter where your readers land.
 Very often, a Google search may take your reader to a page on your website other than the homepage.

-People scan webpages from top to bottom, left to right, so put your navigation menu where most people expect to find it: at the top of the page.
+Did You Know?
+People scan webpages from top to bottom and left to right, so put your navigation menu where most people expect to find it: at the top of the page.
 Use dropdown menus under each top-level category for clean and organized navigation.

 5. Keep your pages uncluttered.

-Paul Bolls, associate professor of strategic communication at the Missouri School of Journalism, said that readers need to be able to put information in context.
+Paul Bolls, associate professor of strategic communication at the Edward R. Murrow College of Communication, said that readers need to be able to put information in context.
 If a site has too much information, it overloads the mind, making it unable to retain the new information.
 Be sure to use a good balance of text and graphics that presents a clean page.

-One way to keep it simple is to cut the social widgets, such as a Twitter feed on your site.
+One way to keep it simple is to cut the social widgets, such as social platform X’s feed, on your site.
 Ask yourself if you are adding information your reader cares about, advised Michael LaVista, CEO of Caxy Interactive.
 If your widget content does not support the purpose of the page, remove it.

 6. Make sure it’s accurate.